Henry Guildford: Family

 Guildford was twice married, but he died without issue.
 It does not appear when his first wife, Margaret Bryan, died; she was daughter of Thomas Bryan.

-His second was Mary, daughter of Sir Robert Wotton of Boughton Malherbe, Kent.
-She survived him, and as his executrix obtained a release from all her obligations to the king on 25 March 1533, and she afterwards married Sir Gawen Carey, or Carew, of Devonshire.
+His second was Mary, daughter of Sir Robert Wotton of Boughton Malherbe, Kent and sister of Margaret Wotton, Marchioness of Dorset.
+She survived him, and as his executrix obtained a release from all her obligations to the king on 25 March 1533, and she afterwards married Sir Gawain Carew of Devonshire.